 Cement, sand, and water are the materials required for the preparation of cement mortar.

-Strong, sound, and durable sand and cement should be used.
-Water having a ph value of 6 or less is not suitable in mortar preparation.
+Water having a ph value of 6 or less is not suitable for mortar preparation.

 b.
 Mixing of Materials

 Cement mortars are prepared by the followings methods: